bookofproofs/bookofproofs.github.io/_sources/history/19th-century/boys.md

 **Charles Boys** was an English physicist, known for his careful and innovative experimental work.

 ### Mathematical Profile (Excerpt):
-* Charles was one of a large family, being his parents' eighth child, and he was brought up in the vicarage at Wing.
 * From there Boys went to the Royal School of Mines where he was taught physics by Frederick Guthrie.
 * The school had no mathematics department so Boys learnt mathematics from books including Todhunter's Integral Calculus.
 * Boys is famed as a physicist and inventor of instruments.